josemamira/siguaQgisPlugin/README.md

 * 2. Compile the ui file using pyuic4
 * 3. Compile the resources file using pyrcc4
 * 4. Test the plugin by enabling it in the QGIS plugin manager
-* 5. Customize it by editing the implementation file ""sigua_plugin.py""
+* 5. Customize it by editing the implementation file "sigua_plugin.py"
-* 6. Create your own custom icon, replacing the default icon.png
+* 6. Create your own custom icon, replacing the default "icon.png"
-* 7. Modify your user interface by opening ""sigua_plugin_dialog_base.ui"" in Qt Designer (don't forget to compile it with pyuic4 after changing it)
+* 7. Modify your user interface by opening "sigua_plugin_dialog_base.ui" in Qt Designer (don't forget to compile it with pyuic4 after changing it)
 * 8. You can use the Makefile to compile your Ui and resource files when you make changes.
 This requires GNU make (gmake)

 ### Repository